We’ve lost the essential life skills that used to be commonplace in our world. Isn’t it time we reversed that trend?

 - How to purify water for drinking.

-- How to start seeds and grow vegetables.
+- How to start seeds and grow vegetables, as well as how to save seeds from heirloom crops.

 - Reading and using a compass.